Frequently asked questions for Azure Information Protection

 How can I determine if my tenant is on the unified labeling platform?

-To check the status, in the Azure portal, go to Azure Information Protection > Manage > Unified labeling, and view the status of Unified labeling:
+You can also check by going to Azure Information Protection > Manage > Unified labeling, and view the status of Unified labeling:

-If you see Activated, your tenant is on the unified labeling platform.
+If you see Activated, your tenant is on the unified labeling platform and you can create, configure, and publish labels from the Microsoft 365 compliance center.

 If you see Not activated, your tenant is not on the unified labeling platform.
-For migration instructions, see How to migrate Azure Information Protection labels to unified sensitivity labels.
+For migration instructions and guidance, see How to migrate Azure Information Protection labels to unified sensitivity labels.

 What's the difference between the Azure Information Protection client and the Azure Information Protection unified labeling client?